Porphyria's Lover: Psychological interpretations

-Since the speaker may (as many speculate) be insane, it is impossible to know the true nature of his relationship to Porphyria.
-Theories, some of them rather bizarre, abound: some contemporary scholars suggest, for example, that the persona may be a woman; if so, the strangulation could stem from frustration with the world.
-An incestuous relationship has also been suggested; Porphyria might be the speaker's mother or sister.
-Another possibility is that she is a former lover, now betrothed, or even married, to some other man.
-Alternatively, she may simply be some kind lady who has come to look in on him, or even a figment of his imagination.

 Other sources speculate that the lover might be impotent, disabled, sick, or otherwise inadequate, and, as such, unable to satisfy Porphyria.
 There is much textual evidence to support this interpretation: he describes himself as "one so pale / for love of her, and all in vain."
 At the beginning of the poem, the persona never moves; he sits passively in a cold, dark room, sadly listening to the storm until Porphyria comes through "wind and rain", "shuts the cold out and the storm," and makes up his dying fire.
 Finally, she sits beside him, calls his name, places his arm around her waist, and puts his head on her shoulder; she has to stoop to do this.
 At the poem's midpoint, the persona suddenly takes action, strangling Porphyria, propping her body against his, and boasting that afterward, her head lay on his shoulder.

 In line with the persona's suggested weakness and sickness, other scholars take the word "porphyria" literally, and suggest that the seductress embodies a disease, and that the persona's killing of her is a sign of his recovery.
 Porphyria, which usually involved delusional madness and death, was classified several years before the poem's publication; Browning, who had an avid interest in such pathologies, may well have been aware of the new disease, and used it in this way to express his knowledge.